tapank/spaced/README.md

 - Allow selection of a user or offer to create new user
 - Open or create user file
 - START: List active tasks and provide option to select or add task or quit
+	- tasks become active after these days of creation: 0,1,3,7,21,30,45,60
+	- comments start with #
 	- quit: go to END
 	- add: take input for new task, go to START
 	- select: provide options good, bad, skip, delete selected task